wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-08-07-50-01.png) 9:46

-It gives us the array backwards.
-Now what if we console.log `numbers`?
+This gives us the array backwards.

+What if you log `numbers`?

 Will the numbers in that array still be in the right order, will they be reversed or has it been deleted?

 ![](@attachment/Clipboard_2020-04-08-07-51-03.png) 10:09

 The original array has actually been reversed as well.

-That is what is referred to as a mutation, meaning the original data has been changed from what it was originally set out to be.
+That is what is referred to as a **mutation**, meaning the original data has been changed from what it was originally set out to be.

-So we don't even need that secondary variable in our example, we could just do
+You don't even need that second variable in our example, since the code below would work just fine 👇

 ```js
 const numbers = [1,2,3,4,5,6,7,8,9];